ajgon/ajgon.github.com/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 {% endcodeblock %}

 Next we need to setup a minimal dose of packages, which are necessary to use our distro &mdash; `locales` for basic UTF8 language support, and `openssh-server` to allow us to actually sign in to the machine.
+I also recommend to install `ntp` to avoid any timestamp-based confusions.

 {% codeblock As Raspberry root lang:sh %}
 apt-get update
 LANG=C apt-get install locales echo "en_US.UTF-8 UTF-8" >> /etc/locale.gen
 locale-gen
-apt-get install openssh-server openssh-blacklist openssh-blacklist-extra
+apt-get install openssh-server openssh-blacklist openssh-blacklist-extra ntp
 {% endcodeblock %}

 If you plan, to configure your system with Ansible or some other auto-tool, it's also a good idea to install